cpjobling/eg-150-textbook/fourier_series/1/trig_fseries.md

 +++ {"slideshow": {"slide_type": "notes"}}

-(For more details see page 7-10 of Karris)
+(For more details see page 7-10 of {cite}`karris`)

 +++ {"slideshow": {"slide_type": "subslide"}}

+(fs1:matlab)=
 ## Computing coefficients of Trig.
 Fourier Series in MATLAB

+The computation of the coefficients of the trig. fourier series is a painstaking, error-prone process and we need to use a computer.

 As an example let's take a square wave with amplitude $\pm A$ and period $T$.